-Step 5: Reenable Hibernation and Sleep
+Step 5: Reenable Hibernation and Standby

 - △ CAUTION: Failure to reenable Hibernation after calibration may result in a full battery discharge and information loss if the computer reaches a critical battery level. - 1.
-Click the battery meter icon in the notification area, and then click More power options. - or -

-Select Start > Control Panel > System and Maintenance > Power Options.
+Select Start > Control Panel > Performance and Maintenance > Power Options. - Reenter the settings that you recorded for the items in the Plugged in column and the Running on batteries column. - Click OK.